 Fresh, homemade almond milk is a delicious milk substitute and is super easy to make from scratch.
 This homemade almond milk recipe is a complete treat and probably the milk substitute we make the most often.

 Homemade almond milk has many nutritious benefits such as vitamins, minerals, and antioxidants.
 It’s light and crisp flavor make it ideal for cereals, coffee creamer, smoothies, and ice creams.
 Plus there are so many ways to tweak the recipe, and try something new!

 It’s actually kind of fun to milk the bag!
 Just pretend it’s a cow’s teet and you grew up on a farm.
 Only you can do it on your own schedule, not at sunrise :p Some people reserve the nut pulp to use for later recipes, otherwise throw it away and clean your nut milk bag immediately after use.

-- 1 cup of Almonds (dry roasted or raw - if raw soak for 12 hours overnight)
+- 1 cup of almonds dry roasted or raw - if raw soak for 12 hours overnight

 - 3 cups purified water